amanyadev/tensorFlow/README.md

+#everything is mixed up will be fixed as soon as possible. sorry for inconvinience.
 # tensorFlow
 tensorFlow implemented to Unity using the ML-Agents package.
 The repository demonstrate machine learning with the help of a simple Pong game.
 # Pong automated with Tensorflow.